Joined Stern 2012

 New York, NY 10012

 Bruce Tuckman joined New York University Stern School of Business as a Clinical Professor of Finance in September 2012, after having been an adjunct professor during spring 2012.
 He was previously an Assistant Professor at NYU Stern from 1988 to 1994.
-Professor Tuckman teaches “Debt Instruments and Markets” and recently co-created a new course, “Trading in Cash and Derivative Securities.”
+Professor Tuckman teaches "Debt Instruments and Markets," a new course, "Trading in Cash and Derivative Securities," and a new short module, “Liquidity Risk Management.”

 Professor Tuckman's current research focuses on public policy with respect to financial markets.
 His most recent papers include proposals with respect to the Fed's provision of liquidity in a crisis, derivatives regulation, and reform of the tri-party repo market.
 The third edition of his textbook, Fixed Income Securities: Tools for Today's Markets, was published in fall 2011 by John Wiley & Sons.